 - What types of contact do they offer?
 (Live chat, email, phone number, etc.)

 Once you launch a website, the work doesn’t stop.
-Small businesses need an active website that can collect email addresses and more.
-Don’t give away your good content or information for free.
+Small businesses typically benefit from having an active website that has the capability to collect email addresses and more.
 Use a short form or one-question poll to gather useful data that you can use to generate leads or spark a response from your target audience.
-Do you have the time to process the back end information that you’ll gather and to update the site periodically?
-If not, do you have a team member that can take on the task?
-Be sure you don’t create a website and just let it languish.
+Solicit email subscribers for newsletters, updates, and sales.

 Before you implement a lead generation strategy within your website you should assess if you have enough time to process the back end information you are collecting and update the site periodically.
 If not, do you have a team member that can take on the task?
 Be sure you don’t create a website just to let it languish.

 Website creation and maintenance may be a costly and time-consuming undertaking.
 The first place consumers typically visit when searching for goods and services is online.
 A dedicated website is helpful but you may also use other online platforms like review sites and social media to share positive information about your business - and help your business be found on the web.